 What is retinal detachment?

 The nerve cells in the retina normally detect light entering the eye and send signals to the brain about what the eye sees.
 But when the retina detaches, it no longer works correctly.
 It can cause blurred and lost vision.
 Retinal detachment requires immediate medical care.
-If done soon enough, surgery can save lost vision.

 What causes retinal detachment?